 Montmartre (18th Arrondissement)

-Best for: Romantic trips, photography, and visitors looking for character.
+Best for: Romantic trips, photography, and visitors seeking a unique atmosphere.

 Typical hotel prices: Budget to mid-range.

-The 8th arrondissement is home to luxury hotels, flagship shopping, and famous landmarks such as the Arc de Triomphe and Champs-Élysées.
+The 8th arrondissement is known for luxury hotels, designer shopping, elegant boulevards, the Arc de Triomphe, and the Champs-Élysées.

-Best for: Luxury shopping, business trips, and high-end hotels.
+Best for: Luxury shopping, premium hotels, and business trips.

 Typical hotel prices: Luxury.